by Nicola Fern, Senior Digital Learning Developer, Durham University, UK.

 Most of the studies done in iVR have been small to medium scale, and outside of the curriculum context.
 This means that in general, studies tend to be looking at testing with a general population of students rather than a subject-specific cohort that might have more in-depth knowledge of the material used.
 They are also missing a broader curriculum to support effective learning, and assess its efficacy in comparison with established teaching methods.

 Most of the studies I have looked at so far don’t approach the issue of accessibility, which is something I hope to be able to embed in my research as far as possible.
 This lack may be because it’s hard to gather a big enough cohort to adequately assess the impact of accessibility features.
-However, Meta does have some excellent guidance on building accessibility into VR experiences.
+Meta does have some excellent guidance on building accessibility into VR experiences, representing a very useful starting point for work in this area.

 - Lost Recipes is a great educational game about historical recipes from different ancient cultures.
 It’s one of the few games to have a really solid pedagogic design, and excellent embedded accessibility features.

 - Titans of Space Plus is a tour of the solar system.
-It has a narrator who really sounds like a person (though it does tend to the lecture-style instruction, but in space).
-It also includes some really nice graphics and use of scale.
+It has a narrator who actually sounds like a person (though it does tend to the lecture-style instruction, but in space).
+It also includes some great graphics and use of scale.
 This is the app that was used in Huang (2022).

 - Nanome is an app for chemistry, including building 3D molecules and simulating proteins.
 It’s designed for industry, but can also be used for education.